-Weekly SLT raffle:
+Termly SLT raffle:

 Whilst a senior member of staff is conducting a learning/BfL walk a class teacher can nominate a student(s) in their class to the 'observer.'
-The students name then automatically gets put into the SLT raffle for the following Monday morning.
+The students name then automatically gets put into the SLT raffle for the term, which is drawn on the first Monday of each new term.